 - Agricultural chemical production may release nutrients

-CRK inspects hundreds of industrial operations annually, providing guidance to owners and operators on staying compliant with applicable laws and permits, and, when necessary, taking enforcement action.
+CRK inspects hundreds of industrial operations annually in Georgia and Alabama, providing guidance to owners and operators on staying compliant with applicable laws and permits, and, when necessary, taking enforcement action.

 Our goal is to always work proactively with a potential polluter to bring them into compliance with clean water laws without resorting to litigation.
 But if they are unwilling to do the right thing, we will hold them accountable in federal court to protect the river.

 Staying Vigilant Over Permits

 CRK reviews proposed new and modified permits issued to municipal and industrial facilities in the Chattahoochee River Basin.
 When necessary, we provide written comments on the proposals with recommendations for improvement.
 We also review Environmental Protection Division files and Discharge Monitoring Reports for problem facilities, and when identified, will develop strategies for compliance.